mdlister/Another-Techie-Blog/_posts/2025-09-17-Terraform-Mini-Series-Part-1.md

 It's taken me 4 hours to troubleshoot why it wouldn't work with the OIDC authentication thats "recommended".

-The Terraform tasks need to be on V5 and some other bits in the pipeline that i've now fixed, cleaned up the pipeline and get a successful build.
+The Terraform tasks need to be on V5 and some other bits in the pipeline that i've now fixed, cleaned up the pipeline and got a successful build.

 ---